wget/dotvim/README.md

     `git commit -am "Removed submodules!"`
 - Inspect `.git/config` for "submodule" entries to remove.

-## Optional notes
+## Dependencies

+For Powerline users, make sure your terminal emulator is using UTF-8 ancoding.
-For Powerline add-on users, install the ttf font available at the root of this directory and enable it as defaut font in your terminal emulator.
+If you can't make it, install the ttf font available at the root of this directory and enable it as defaut font in your terminal emulator.